1st Somerset Militia: Napoleonic Wars

 However, the Peace of Amiens was shortlived and Britain declared war on France once more in May 1803.
 The 1st and 2nd Somerset Militia had already been embodied in March (the 3rd was not reformed) and were brought up to a higher establishment (1200 men in 12 companies) by supplementaries in June.
 Both regiments did duty in South West England, where the 1st provided parties to man the fire beacons on the hills.
 Both regiments had detachments of selected Sharpshooters, and early in November the district commander, Maj-Gen Thomas Grosvenor, held a competition between them, the best marksmen to be awarded a red feather in their cap.

 In March 1804 Regimental HQ was at Tiverton, with detachments at Crediton, Ottery St Mary and Honiton.
 On 21–22 June it marched to Winchester, then on 3–5 July to Portchester Castle and Gosport (six companies each).
-However, on 23 August it started out for Weymouth where both the 1st and 2nd Somersets were camped with the 1st Staffordshire Militia in a brigade commanded by Maj-GenLord Charles FitzRoy, while the King was in residence at Gloucester Lodge.
+However, on 23 August it started out for Weymouth where both the 1st and 2nd Somersets were camped with the 1st Staffordshire Militia in a brigade commanded by Maj-Gen Lord Charles FitzRoy, while the King was in residence at Gloucester Lodge.
 The regiment remained until October, then spent the winter at Gosport Barracks before returning to Weymouth from July to October 1805.
+This time the 1st and 2nd Somersets were brigaded with the 1st Royal Lancashire and the North Yorkshire Militia.
+On 1 September the 1st Somersets consisted of 873 men in 10 companies under the command of Lt-Col John Leigh.

 Sir Charles Bampfylde, 5th Baronet, MP, was promoted to lieutenant-colonel on 27 April 1805.
 That summer the militia were encouraged to volunteer for the regulars, and the establishment of the regiment was reduced to 886 men in 10 companies.
 When the camp at Weymouth broke up, the regiment left on 9 October and marched to join a brigade at Lewes in East Sussex, where it was stationed at Silverhill with the 2nd Somersets.
 In January 1806 the regiment volunteered for service in Ireland, but the offer was again turned down.
 The following June it moved to Winchelsea and Rye, the Rye portion being camped near Cliff End.
 It remained in Sussex until October 1807, when it marched to Portsmouth, arriving on 3 November and being divided between Portsea Barracks and Hilsea Barracks.
 That autumn 298 men had volunteered for the regulars.